 The appellate court reversed the ruling at trial, concluding that the trial judge’s actions were “inconsistent with and not supported by the record,” and that they furthermore constituted “a misapprehension of the law.”
 The appeals court ruled that the arrears were a child support obligation to Linda Roder, not a college education debt to Matthew Merkel.
 Even though the ultimate beneficiary may have been the child, the obligation to pay is to the parent.
 Accordingly, Roder had no obligation to pay any support to Matthew.

-Contact the New Jersey Family Law Office of Lyons & Associates
+Contact the New Jersey Family Lawyers of Lyons & Associates